- Location: Ohio

 - Applying for an OH Temporary Instruction Permit (TIPIC)

 - Applying for a Motorcycle-Only License in Ohio

 - Ohio’s Motorcycle Insurance Requirements

 Ready to ride?
 The Ohio Bureau of Motor Vehicles (BMV) has several options for you to obtain the necessary knowledge and licensing to get you on the road.

 The Ohio BMV offers several different types of motorcycle licenses:

-- A TIPIC (Temporary Instruction Permit Identification Card), for riders from ages 15½ to under 18.
+- A TIPIC (Temporary Instruction Permit Identification Card).

 - A License is a restricted driver’s license, which authorizes the holder to operate motorcycles only.

 - A Motorcycle Endorsement is an add-on permit issued to persons who already hold a current, valid Ohio driver license.
 It authorizes the holder to operate motorcycles in addition to other types of vehicles.

 Do you have a moped, scooter, or motorized bicycle?
 Check out our guide for other two-wheeled vehicles, where you will find licensing information on mopeds, scooters, mini-motorcycles and motorized bicycles.